Installing Herbie

 Installing Herbie from source

-Installing Herbie from source is best if you plan to develop Herbie or Herbie plugins, or if you use a more obscure hardware/OS combination.
+Installing Herbie from source is best if you are a Herbie developer, or if you use a more obscure hardware/OS combination.
 The instructions assume a standard Unix userland; on Windows, you may have to install tools like Make separately, or use WSL.

-Install Racket.
-Then install Rust, using rustup or via some other means.
-Versions as old as 1.60.0 are supported.
+Install Racket as described above.
+Then install Rust 1.60.0 or later using rustup or some other means.

 Once Racket and Rust are installed, download the Herbie source from GitHub with:

-Change to the herbie directory; you should see a README.md file, a directory named src, a directory named bench/, and a few other directories.
+Change to the herbie directory; you should see a README.md file, a directory named src, a directory named bench/, and a few other files and directories.
 Install Herbie with:

 make install